 DEFENSE MICROELECTRONICS ACTIVITY

-Eight companies have won extensions to their Advanced Technology Support Program III contracts by another $1.3 billion, allowing them to continue their work supporting obsolete and difficult to maintain technologies.
+Eight companies have won a $1.3 billion contract modification under the Defense Department's Advanced Technology Support Program III contract to support obsolete and difficult to maintain technologies.

 - BAE Systems Information & Electronic Warfare Systems

 - Lockheed Martin Systems Integration